 3. Impaired Speech (Fluent Aphasia)

-4. Difficulty with Depth Perception
+4. Difficulty with Visual Perception

-5. Trouble with Sound
+5. Trouble Processing Sound

 6. Emotional and Behavioral Changes

 The amygdala is located inside the temporal lobe and is responsible for emotional responses.
 The amygdala helps process emotions, such as fear, and then relays signals to other areas of the brain.
 Interestingly, a stroke in the temporal lobe can affect emotions in different ways and lead to a variety of behavioral changes.